fiddlerta/serenity-cucumber-starter/README.md

 $ mvn clean verify -Denvironment=staging
 ```

-See [**this article**](https://johnfergusonsmart.com/environment-specific-configuration-in-serenity-bdd/) for more details about this feature.
+See [**this article**](https://johnfergusonsmart.com/environment-specific-configuration-in-serenity-bdd/) for more details about this feature. s

 ## Want to learn more?
 For more information about Serenity BDD, you can read the [**Serenity BDD Book**](https://serenity-bdd.github.io/theserenitybook/latest/index.html), the official online Serenity documentation source.
 Other sources include: